calico-blanket/pdf-compare-assistant-patapata/README.md

 ## How to Use

-1. Open the two PDF files you want to compare in separate tabs in Adobe Acrobat
+1. Open the two PDF files you want to compare in separate tabs in Adobe Acrobat.
 2. Run this script:

 ```bash
 python pdf_compare_assistant.py
 ```

-3. Click "はい（Yes）" on the confirmation dialog to start the comparison
+3. Click "はい（Yes）" on the confirmation dialog to start the comparison.
-4. Press and hold the Esc key to stop the process at any time
+4. Press and hold the Esc key for about 2 seconds to stop the process at any time.

 ## Notes

-- This tool is designed for use with PDF files opened in tabs in Adobe Acrobat
+- This tool is designed for use with PDF files opened in tabs in Adobe Acrobat.
-- It may work with other PDF viewers, but this has not been tested
+- It may work with other PDF viewers, but this has not been tested.
-- By editing the commented-out sections in the script, you can adapt it for other PDF viewers (e.g., PDF-XChange Viewer)
+- By editing the commented-out sections in the script, you can adapt it for other PDF viewers (e.g., PDF-XChange Viewer).

 ## Customization

 You can customize the behavior by editing the following parts of the script:

-- Change the value of `time.sleep(0.5)` to adjust the interval between tab switches
+- Change the value of `time.sleep(0.5)` to adjust the interval between tab switches.
-- Change the window title to be activated to adapt to other PDF viewers
+- Change the window title to be activated to adapt to other PDF viewers.

 ## License